reuteras/dfirws/README.md

 	.\createSandboxConfig.ps1

 This will also create *./setup/config.txt*.
-Select the tools you would like to be available in the Sandbox here.
-All tools will still be downloaded and can be installed later in the Sandbox.
+Select the tools you would like to be available in the sandbox here.
+All tools will still be downloaded and can be installed later in the sandbox if needed.
+You can also turn off Sysmon and specify the configuration file to use.
+By default the sandbox will use the old expanded format for right-click but that can be changed back.

 ## Usage

-Start the Sandbox by clicking on **dfirws.wsb** or running **./dfirws.wsb** in a PowerShell terminal.
+Start the sandbox by clicking on **dfirws.wsb** or running **./dfirws.wsb** in a PowerShell terminal.
 Startup takes a just under one minute on a fast computer with the default configuration.
 The following is an example screen of when the installation is done.

 ![Screen when installation is done](./resources/images/screen.png)